-Are you reeling from a history of sexual trauma?
+Are you reeling from a history of PTSD or sexual trauma?

 Confused about how to move forward with a strong sense of self?

 Are you seeing a therapist but feeling safe in your body is still a challenge?

 Would you like to learn how to befriend your body?

 My heart goes out to you.
 I am here to tell you that you can:

 - Have a safe place to befriend your body